Pecners/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Hello!
-I'm Spencer, and I'm an aspiring data scientist.
+I'm Spencer, and I love data.

 I've found my way to this work through an unconventional path--though a Political Science/French major in undergrad, my aptitude for analytics led me to be the de facto data analyst from the start of my professional career.
 I'm now in a role dedicated to data management and analysis, and it has been in this capacity that I've pushed myself to bring the ever-more-attainable power of data science to my small organization here in Milwaukee.